 Full Video on Shooting a Compound Bow Correctly:

-Now that you know how to shoot a compound bow properly, pick your compound bow!
+Now that you know how to shoot a compound bow properly, pick the best compound bow for you!